 MOST IMPORTANT.
-You have to be a ASRF member to own and register a hotrod.
+You have to be a ASRF member to own and register and sell a hotrod.
 If requiring a membership form contact Julian-0409594390 or get one from the ASRF web site.

 Compliance plate documentation must be carried in hotrods at all times.